Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Our Approach

 \subsection{Overview}

 Starting with state variables and a simulator, we develop a domain-independent approach for dynamically computing an abstraction based on the dispersion of Q-values in abstract states.
 The idea of dynamic abstraction is to learn a problem's solution and abstractions simultaneously.
-To this end, we propose a top-down abstraction refinement mechanism by which the learning agent effectively refines an initial coarse abstraction through acting and learning.
+We propose a top-down abstraction refinement mechanism by which the learning agent effectively refines an initial coarse abstraction through acting and learning.
 We illustrate this mechanism with an example.

-\begin{example} Consider a 4x4 Wumpus world consisting a pitfall at (2,2) and a goal at (4,4).
+\begin{example} Consider a 4x4 Wumpus world consisting of a pit at (2,2) and a goal at (4,4).
 In this domain, every movement has a reward -1.
-Reaching the goal results in a positive reward of 10 and the agents receive a negative reward -10 for falling into the pitfall.
-The goal and pitfall locations are the terminal states of the domain.
+Reaching the goal results in a positive reward of 10 and the agents receive a negative reward -10 for falling into the pit.
+The goal and the pit are the terminal states of the domain.
 The agent's actions include moving to non-diagonal adjacent cells at each time step s.t. $\mathcal{A}$ = \{up, down, left, right\}. \end{example}